top of page

 This opportunity is for writers who are currently at final draft stage of a script with a developed project idea and are looking to take the next step to achieving their first film or TV screenwriting credit, whether that’s finding representation or pitching your project to a production company.

-Over the course of the lab, writers will have opportunity to work on and develop one script across the week.
+Over the course of the Lab, writers will be working on and developing one script across the week.

-Your script and pitch document will be read by a reading panel and industry jury to get a sense of your writing style and project idea so the jury can determine whether it is at the right stage to benefit from the opportunity.
+Your script and pitch document will be read by an industry panel and jury to get a sense of your writing style and project idea so the jury can determine whether it is at the right stage to benefit from the opportunity.

 What’s the selection process?